roronoazor/activeEdgeAPI/README.md

 ## API ARCHITECTURE
-the api's are built using python **django** rest framework with **postgresql** database for persistent storage of data
+The api's are built using python **django** rest framework with **postgresql** database for persistent storage of data
-the api's are hosted on heroku.com
+The api's are hosted on heroku.com
-the api's support pagination, filtering, and authentication below is the employee table schema
+The api's support pagination, filtering, and authentication Below is the employee table schema

 ### **EMPLOYEE SCHEMA**